 We invite you to visit our Diabetes Management and Education Centre in Alliston Ontario, Canada at the Banting Homestead Heritage Park (BHHP), the historic birthplace of Sir Frederick Banting, co-discoverer of insulin and Canada’s first Nobel Laureate.

 The BHHP is located at 5116 Sir Frederick Banting Road, Alliston, ON, L9R 1V2.

-All activities are free of charge except for commercial photography and videography sessions [please see note below] Donations are welcome.
+All activities are free of charge and donations are welcome.

-- Banting Legacy walking trail, exercise equipment, exterior information exhibits and picnic area are available to all daily from dawn to dusk
+Banting Legacy Walking Trail, outdoor exhibits, monuments, exercise equipment, percussion musical instruments, Legacy Gardens, engraved paver patio and picnic area are available to all daily from dawn to dusk.

 The Banting Homestead Heritage Park (BHHP) is an historic site of national interest and the site of the Sir Frederick Banting Legacy Foundation (SFBLF) Diabetes Management and Education Centre (DMEC).
 In addition to a wide array of scheduled educational programs, the site offers a range of excellent film, video and photographic opportunities.
 SFBLF requires all commercial groups to protect the commemorative integrity of the site while ensuring visitors and program participants are not impacted.